vclemenzi/miaofetch/readme.md

 ## Miaofetch, Miao!

-Get your system information with an cool cat!
+Fetch your system information, with a nice cat!

 ### Installation